 We have to understand that when a SPECIFIC description was given, SPECIFIC words were used.
-When we use the word black in English it usually gives the impression that a person is light skinned or dark skinned or very dark skinned e.g Will Smith, Mandela and Loui Deng and even darker combined have kinky hair (Just like the Arabs of the past).
-In fact, this is what we do in English too so it isn’t exclusive to Arabic alone.
+When we use the word black in English, it usually gives the impression that a person is light skinned or dark skinned or very dark skinned e.g Will Smith, Mandela and Loui Deng and even darker combined with kinky hair (Just like the Arabs of the past).
+In fact, this is what we do in English too, so it isn’t exclusive to Arabic alone.
 The issue is that when we read and translate the word اسود Aswad in Arabic we tend to understand this as to mean black as a ”race” even though there is no such thing!

 Specific descriptions need accuracy.
 It’d be a lie to SPECIFICALLY describe Will Smith as being black in complexion because he isn’t, even though he is clearly a ‘black man’.
 A more SPECIFIC description for Will Smith in Arabic would be ابيض/ white.